 If you do not have an advance directive and are unable to choose medical care or treatment, Indiana law decides who can do this for you.
-Indiana Code § 16-36 allows any member of your immediate family (meaning your spouse, parent, adult child, brother, or sister) or a person appointed by a court to make the choice for you.
-If you cannot communicate and do not have an advance directive, your physician will try to contact a member of your immediate family.
-Your health care choices will be made by the family member that your physician is able to contact.
+Indiana Code § 16-36-1-5 establishes a priority list.
+If you cannot communicate and do not have an advance directive, your physician will try to contact a representative using the priority list.
+Your health care choices will be made by the representative that your physician is able to contact.
+The order of priority is: